Why Teak Furniture?

 This timber is a warm honey colour with a close grain and very few knots.
 The wood’s texture is more uniform and it is rich in the natural oils that protect the teak wood from weathering, making it more resistant to water and insects.

-Less than 20% of a teak tree is considered A Grade Teak, which makes it approximately 10 times more expensive than B grade or C grade teak.
+Less than 20% of a teak tree is considered grade A, which makes it approximately 10 times more expensive than grades B and C.

-The outer section of the teak heartwood is known as B grade teak.
-This grain on this timber will not be as fine and the touch of this will not be as smooth as A grade teak.
+The outer section of the teak heartwood is known as grade B teak.
+This grain on this timber will not be as fine and the touch of this will not be as smooth as grade A.